 Organizations of all sizes and industries use the ETL approach for integrating their marketing, sales, and customer service applications, data services, and unstructured files.

-A well-engineered ETL pipeline with an apposite data extraction process can provide novel business insights and ensure the completeness of information, helping stakeholders make decisions with clear information, and eliminating confusion from indefinite data.
+A well-engineered ETL pipeline with an apposite data collection process can provide novel business insights and ensure the completeness of information, helping stakeholders make decisions with clear information, and eliminating confusion from indefinite data.

 Data Extraction vs Data Mining